 - Business Associates – We may disclose your PHI to other companies or individuals that need the information to provide services to us.
 These other entities, known as “business associates,” are required to also keep the PHI confidential and secure.
 For example, we may provide information to companies that assist us with support services such as remote patient monitoring, glucometer devices or billing of our services.

-- Deidentified and Aggregated Format: We may use and disclose your PHI in a deidentified and aggregated format (that is, one that does not include your individually identifiable information) to review our impact on all our members health and in hopes of making Glucose Guards programs even more effective to help you and patients like you better manage your chronic condition.
+- Deidentified and Aggregated Format: We may use and disclose your PHI in a deidentified and aggregated format (that is, one that does not include your individually identifiable information) to review our impact on all our members health and in hopes of making Glucose Guards programs even more effective to help you and patients or members like you better manage your chronic condition.

 - Research: We may use and disclose PHI for research purposes when an Institutional Review Board or privacy board has reviewed the research proposal and established protocols to ensure the privacy of your PHI and determined that the researcher does not need to obtain your authorization prior to using your PHI for research purposes.